 He also was the sole photographer on numerous books, the latest being Hackney by Night, commissioned and published by Hoxton Mini Press, which was shortlisted by The Independent on Sunday as one of the top nine art books of 2015.

-In 2007, he returned to higher education and gained an MA (distinction) from The Cass, where he co-founded the Uncertain States project, an artist-run organisation which exhibits, publishes, lectures and promotes contemporary photography as art.
+In 2007, he returned to higher education and gained an MA (distinction) from the School of Art, Architecture and Design, where he co-founded the Uncertain States project, an artist-run organisation which exhibits, publishes, lectures and promotes contemporary photography as art.

 He currently lives in London and lectures in fine art photography at several universities and runs masterclasses on available light and alternate/archival photography throughout the UK.
 His practice now is exclusively led by personal projects.
 David’s work is mainly concerned with ideas of classical and romantic visual semantics in contemporary British landscape using themes prevalent in nineteenth-century landscape painting.